FoodOntology/joint-food-ontology-wg/README.md

 CDNO: Crop Nutritional Data Ontology (possible upcoming participant)

 MeatyL@b: Food production ontology process modelling - does this have an associated ontology?

+## [ONE](https://github.com/cyang0128/Nutritional-epidemiologic-ontologies): Ontology for Nutritional Epidemiology
+Nutritional epidemiology is a specific research area.
+The generic ontologies for food science, nutrition science or medical science failed to cover the specific characteristics of nutritional epidemiologic studies.
+As a result, we developed the ontology for nutritional epidemiology (ONE) in order to describe nutritional epidemiologic studies accurately.